nitesh-sacumen/Symantec/README.md

 ## Information

 VIP Forgerock offers secondary authentication along with the authentication offered by the openam.
-Following are the authentication mechanisms available: 1) Push 2) OTP 3)Mobile SDK Registration and Authentication with OpenAM
+Following are the authentication mechanisms available: 1) Push 2) OTP 3)Mobile SDK Registration and Authentication with OpenAM 4)Device Reputation 5)Intelligence Auth Verification

 ## Installation